 Does CBD Oil Show Up on a Drug Test?

-CBD Oil by Itself Will Not Show Up On a Drug Test
+What Kind of CBD Oil Will Show Up on a Drug Test?

 CBD Starts With Hemp

 In the United States, industrial hemp does come from the same family of plants as marijuana, Cannabis sativa L. The critical difference is the THC content.
 By federal law, no hemp in the U.S. may contain more than 0.3 percent THC.
 You could smoke a whole truckload of hemp, and it wouldn’t do the trick.
 That’s not why it's cultivated.

 Industrial hemp in the U.S. is either grown for fiber to make goods like cloth, rope, or even plastics or is bred for high CBD content.
 Companies like cbdMD take industrial hemp and extract all the helpful cannabinoids and terpenes to make CBD oil products like CBD tinctures, CBD gummies, or CBD topicals.

 With that said, marijuana plants with more than 0.3 percent THC also contain CBD, so in states where that’s allowed, you can obtain CBD products with higher THC content.
 That’s why it’s so important to know where your CBD is coming from exactly.